turingschool-examples/hang-in-there-boilerplate/README.md

 Some personal wins for this project include:
 - Reusing logic to efficiently overcome technical challenges.
-- Be able to parse a large data set, extract desired information, and generate new data structures with said desired info.
+- Be able to parse a large data set, extract desired information, and generate new data structures with said desired info (a topic I struggled with in the past).
 - Having a full comprehension of all written code.

 [//]: <> (What are 2-3 wins you have from this project?
 What were some challenges you faced - and how did you get over them?)